rotkehlxen/suncal/README.md

 ```
 This will set up a virtual environment and install the application (including all dev and non-dev dependencies).

-## Use google calendar api to create calendar events
+## Use Google Calendar api to create calendar events

-To allow insertion of events into your Google calendar, the app has to be registered in Google cloud and access to the
+To allow insertion of events into your Google Calendar, the app has to be registered in Google Cloud and access to the
 api enabled.
-The Google cloud console is also the place where you can create credentials (a file named "credentials.json").
+The Google Cloud console is also the place where you can create credentials (a file named "credentials.json").
 When you run the application for the first time, the authentication flow will lead to the creation of access tokens (the
 credentials are required in this process!).
 All details of the process are outlined
 [here](https://developers.google.com/calendar/quickstart/python).